-Opinion Securing the Baltic Sea’s built seascapes
+Securing the Baltic Sea’s built seascapes

-THE BALTIC SEA is transforming.
+ANALYSIS | The Baltic Sea is transforming.
 Once defined by natural marine ecosystems and traditional maritime activities, it is now evolving into a built seascape, a marine environment increasingly shaped by human infrastructure.
 Offshore wind farms, subsea cables and digital monitoring systems are expanding rapidly, driven by the need for renewable energy, improved digital connectivity and enhanced security (Paolo et al. 2024).
 These changes bring significant opportunities and present complex challenges that demand new governance, co-operation and security approaches.

 A paradox lies at the heart of this transformation; while offshore infrastructure is essential for economic growth and sustainability, it is also highly vulnerable.
 Recent incidents of sabotage, cyberattacks and political tensions have highlighted the risks of critical offshore systems.
 Additionally, the technologies shaping these built seascapes often serve a defence and civilian purpose.
 The question is how to balance innovation, security and environmental protection while ensuring that governance keeps pace with rapid technological advancements.